babel/minify/README.md

   <a href="https://www.npmjs.com/package/babel-preset-minify"><img alt="NPM Downloads" src="https://img.shields.io/npm/dm/babel-preset-minify.svg"/></a>
 </p>

+- `babel-minify` is an experimental project that attempts to use Babel's toolchain (for compilation) to do something in a similar vein, minification.
+Currently in 0.x, so we don't recommend using it in production.

-- Checkout our [CONTRIBUTING.md](/CONTRIBUTING.md) if you want to help out!
+- We are currently still looking for maintainers, checkout our [CONTRIBUTING.md](/CONTRIBUTING.md) if you want to help out!

-- Babel-Minify is consumable via API, CLI, or Babel preset.
+- `babel-minify` is consumable via API, CLI, or Babel preset.

 - Try it online - [babeljs.io/repl](http://babeljs.io/repl/#?babili=true&evaluate=false&lineWrap=false&presets=react%2Cstage-2&code=%2F%2F%20Example%20ES2015%20Code%0Aclass%20Mangler%20%7B%0A%20%20constructor(program)%20%7B%0A%20%20%20%20this.program%20%3D%20program%3B%0A%20%20%7D%0A%7D%0Anew%20Mangler()%3B%20%2F%2F%20without%20this%20it%20would%20just%20output%20nothing%20since%20Mangler%20isn%27t%20used)

-## Note

-Babili has been now renamed to Babel-Minify :).
+> Historical note: babel-minify was renamed from babili.

 ## Table of Contents